Can I Get a US Visa to Help My Pregnant Daughter?

-This article tries to provide guidance to such people in preparing themselves for it.
-Please note that this web site is absolutely not against or for using such reasons for inviting relatives.
-We have no bias or personal opinion on this.
-The guidance provided is not meant to be anti-immigrant, anti-family, or anything like that.
-It is strictly provided from the perspective of the U.S. immigration law for a visitors visa.
+This article aims to provide guidance to people preparing themselves to travel to the US to assist with a pregnancy.
+Please note that this website is not for or against using this reason to invite relatives to the US.
+We have no bias or personal opinion on the issue.
+The guidance is not meant to be anti-immigrant, anti-family, or anything of the sort.
+It is strictly provided from the perspective of US immigration law for a tourist visa.

-In order to understand it better, you should consider the difference between American and other cultures.
-In the U.S., the family is much more narrowly defined as the spouse and the minor children under the age of 18 years.
-For most purposes, parents or in-laws are not considered as part of the immediate family.
+In the US, family is defined much more narrowly than in other countries and cultures.
+An American family is considered the parent(s) and their minor children under 18 years of age.
+For most purposes, grandparents and in-laws are not considered part of the immediate family.

-Therefore, from the U.S. perspective, it does not seem necessary or mandatory for a mother or mother-in-law to be present during or after the delivery.
+From the US perspective, it does not seem necessary for a mother or mother-in-law to be present during or after the delivery of a new child.

-If your relatives are visiting the U.S. to take care of you and the baby, you would not be hiring the services of a daycare provider.
-Therefore, you are considered to be depriving the U.S. workers of their work.
+If your relatives are visiting the US to take care of you and the baby, you won’t be hiring the services of a daycare provider.
+Therefore, you are considered to be depriving US workers of jobs.
 Working on a tourist visa is not allowed, so your relatives babysitting is considered work.
 Babysitting is considered a job and the baby sitter is considered to be working, whether the person is getting paid for it or not.
-In other words, the grandmother is working for free which is not allowed.
+In other words, the grandmother is working for free, which is not allowed.

-If your relatives are helping you to take care of housework, you are depriving the U.S. workers of their cleaning job.
+If your relatives are helping you to take care of housework, you are depriving US workers of their maid jobs.

-If the intention of the relatives is to indeed help with babysitting and the housework, many of them would end up extending their stay and would want to come frequently and stay excessively.
-All of these factors are against the actual intentions of the visitors visa and the consular officers already know this.
-That is why it is a bad idea to mention a pregnancy as the reason to visit the U.S.
+If the intention of the relatives is to indeed help with babysitting and the housework, many of them end up extending their stay and want to come frequently and stay excessively.
+All of these factors are against the actual intentions of a tourist visa, and the consular officers know this.
+That is why it is a bad idea to mention a pregnancy as the reason to visit the US.